Go to contents

 Preheat the static oven to 90˚C.

-Weigh the aquafaba into one bowl and the caster sugar into another.
+Weigh the aquafaba in a bowl and the granulated sugar in another.

-With the whisks start whipping at high speed.
-After a couple of minutes, when it begins to incorporate air, gradually pour in the sugar, continuing to whisk.
+Using the whisk attachment, begin whipping at high speed.
+After a couple of minutes, when it begins to incorporate air, gradually add the granulated sugar while continuing to whip.

-The sugar should not be added all at once and all together, but one spoonful at a time as it is whipped.
+The sugar should not be added all at once, but one spoonful at a time as you whip.

 4